Please Note: This page has Amazon Affiliate links. It’s a simple way to support the site without costing you anything.

 One of my adult students had that last goal.
 She just reported back that it went well.
 For this particular student, the focus was short-term, to play a series of Christmas carols well enough for a sing-along.
 She enjoyed it enough and received enough positive feedback that she’s considering more study, though not right away.
 That’s great!

 Whatever your goal is in piano study, I hope to help guide you there.
 Whether your goal is to be good or great, I think Sergei would approve!

 Since I perform quite a bit, I play a variety of instruments.
-Most of them are acoustic instruments, but there are occasions when they are not.
-I played for a birthday party earlier this year where I was provided with a very short 61-key electronic keyboard, without damper pedal.
-I’ve also had the chance to play some really good keyboards, such as a Yamaha Clavinova.
-Just for the record – for those of you who refuse to even consider an acoustic instrument – please consider this model.
-If taken care of, it will provide you many years of enjoyment, and have resale value if/when you no longer want it.
+Most of them are acoustic instruments, but there are occasions when they are electronic.
+There are those grin and bear moments, like when I played for a birthday party earlier this year with a borrowed 61-key electronic keyboard, damper pedal not included.
+Not all electronic experiences are like that.
+I often get to play some really good keyboards, such as a Yamaha Clavinova.
+Although there are other companies that make legitimate keyboards, I really like this model just because I’m most familiar with it.

-However, I can’t say that I’ve ever played any keyboard without thinking it’s a compromise.
-I’m not talking about this from a purist or snobbish viewpoint, though I certainly could do so.
+However, I can’t say that I’ve ever played a keyboard without feeling compromised.
+I’m not talking from a purist or snobbish viewpoint.
 Listen to the piano.
 How does it sound?
 To me, there’s only way to produce the sound that a piano should have, and that’s with a hammer hitting a string.
-Yes, I get that sampling has improved greatly during my lifetime to where electronic instruments merit their place.
-But they just aren’t real!
+Sound sampling has greatly improved during my lifetime to where electronic instruments merit their place.
+They just aren’t real!

 I read this really inspiring advice from a Kara Cutruzzula, a blogger and freelance writer who publishes a simple thought each day via her newsletter.
 I’ve subscribed for a couple of weeks so far, and so far I’m really impressed.
 Kara addresses life as either energy giving or energy draining, though she uses a different word for draining!